mgrimace/PiHole-Wireguard-and-Homebridge-on-Raspberry-Pi-Zero-2/README.md

 ## Connect to the Pi

-- Insert the SD card, snap on the lid, and plug your Pi in to the A/C adapter using the right-most slot
+- Insert the SD card into the Pi, snap on the lid, and plug your Pi in to the A/C adapter using the right-most slot
 - Your Pi will automatically connect to your wifi.
 For me, the easiest way to find the Raspberry Pi's IP address was to look for it on my network using my router's app
 - **(Recommended) Set a static IP for the Pi** I used my wireless router settings to reserve its IP address (i.e., so the Pi doesn't change its IP on me)
-- Open Terminal and SSH to it by typing or copying `ssh pi@rasberrypi.local`.
+- Open Terminal and connect to it remotely by using SSH.
+To do so type or copy/paste `ssh pi@rasberrypi.local`.
 If you changed your Pi username, replace `pi` with `username`.
 If you selected allow public-key authentication only, you shouldn't have to use a password to connect.

 ## Increase the Pi's memory